cloudflare/cloudflare-docs/content/email-security/api/service-accounts.md

 ## Create service account

-1. Log in to the [Cloud Email Security (formerly Area 1) dashboard](https://horizon.area1security.com/).
+1. Log in to the [Cloud Email Security dashboard](https://horizon.area1security.com/).
 2. Go to **Settings** (the gear icon).
 3. Go to **Service Accounts**.
 4. Select **Add Service Account**.